All the ways you can incorporate retinol into your skin care routine

 Retinol really is the jack of all trades

-We’re constantly banging on about how good retinol is, so chances are you’re already on board with the anti-ageing super ingredient.
-But what you may not have found is ‘The One’ retinol skin care product to add to your regimen.
+We’re constantly banging on about how good retinol is, so chances are you’re already on board with the stuff.
+But what you may not have found is ‘The One’ retinol skin care product you feel good about adding to your regimen.
 That's where this retinol guide comes in.

 What does retinol do for the skin?

 Okay, let’s rewind for a second and just remind you of the retinol benefits for skin.
-A form of vitamin A, retinol is a super ingredient for reducing wrinkles and fine lines and helping prevent them; it helps slow down the ageing process by boosting collagen production.
-It’s also great for acne.
+A form of vitamin A, retinol is an ingredient designed for working to reduce visible wrinkles and fine lines; essentially, it can help slow down the ageing process by helping to boost collagen production.

 How to choose a retinol product based on your skin type